 We have run our model under various scenarios of future warming, ranging from moderate (RCP2.6) to extensive (RCP8.5).
 Under RCP2.6, global greenhouse gas emissions peak by 2020 and decline strongly afterwards.
-We simulate subsequent increases in global mean surface-air temperatures which are constrained to below two degrees above pre-industrial levels.
-In case of unmitigated climate change (RCP8.5), global mean surface air temperatures continuously increase and reach 10 °C by the end of the 23rd century at the upper range of our simulations.
+We simulate subsequent increases in global mean surface air temperatures which are constrained to below two degrees above preindustrial levels.
+In the case of unmitigated climate change (RCP8.5), global mean surface air temperatures continuously increase and reach 10 °C by the end of the 23rd century at the upper range of our simulations.
 This pronounced difference in simulated surface air temperatures results in strongly differing pathways of long-term permafrost degradation (Fig. 2).

-Depending on initial mean annual ground temperatures (MAGTt0), we exemplarily infer for cold (MAGTt0 = -10°C), medium (MAGTt0 = -5°C), and warm (MAGTt0 = -0.5 °C) permafrost mean active layer depths of 20, 70, and 250 cm, respectively.
+Depending on initial mean annual ground temperatures (MAGTt0), we infer for cold (MAGTt0 = -10 °C), medium (MAGTt0 = -5 °C) and warm (MAGTt0 = -0.5 °C) permafrost mean active layer depths of 20, 70 and 250 cm, respectively.
 In a recent study, Koven et al. (2013a) have diagnosed observed active layer depths north of 55° N from a circumpolar and a Russian data set (CALM, Brown et al., 2000; Zhang et al., 2006).
 Their analysis suggests a range of measured present-day active layer depths ranging from 30 to 230 cm.
-The authors underline the challenge of comparing modeled with observed active layer depths given the different spatial coverage of models and observations.
+The authors underline the challenge of comparing modelled with observed active layer depths given the different spatial coverage of models and observations.

-As projections of surface air temperatures only start to diverge strongly after mid of the 21st century, continuous but slow deepening of the active layer is similar under RCP2.6 and RCP8.5 until 2050 (Fig. 2).
+As projections of surface air temperatures only start to diverge strongly after the middle of the 21st century, continuous but slow deepening of the active layer is similar under RCP2.6 and RCP8.5 until 2050 (Fig. 2).
 We first focus on active layer deepening of the largest pool of permafrost carbon, i.e. organic matter in mineral soils under aerobic conditions (Fig. 2, upper panels).
 Under moderate warming (RCP2.6), active layer depths stabilize after 2100 for cold and medium permafrost temperatures (blue and green curves).
-Yet permafrost in southerly warm regions will degrade in our simulations with disappearance of near-surface (0 to 3 m) permafrost before 2100 (red curve).
+Permafrost in southerly warm regions will degrade in our simulations with the disappearance of near-surface (0 to 3 m) permafrost before 2100 (red curve).
 Under strong warming (RCP8.5), a sharp increase in thawing rates in the second half of the 21st century can be seen and the majority of model runs suggest a degradation of near-surface permafrost towards the end of the century.
-In northern and cold permafrost regions, a complete disappearance of near-surface permafrost is only realized after 2150 (blue curve, upper right panel).
-The sustained long-term warming leads to a continuous deepening of the permafrost table which can reach about 10 m (\sim 7 to 13 m, 68 % range) by the year 2300 in our simulations.
+In northern and cold permafrost regions, a complete disappearance of near-surface permafrost is only real-